Jan. 11, 2022

 This is one for teachers.
 The extensive curriculum map looks at the government framework for online education and the objectives for each key stage then and breaks it all down into manageable objectives for year groups, giving examples and suggesting resources along the way.

-To help you make sense of all these resources and demonstrate how to deliver effective online safety teaching and learning with a focus on this year's theme All fun & Games?
-Exploring Respect & Relationships Online, we're hosting a webinar.
-The Preparing for Safer Internet Day webinar takes place on Monday 31st January at 12:30pm and will take you through:
+To help make sense of all these resources and demonstrate how to deliver effective online safety teaching and learning with a focus on this year's theme All fun & Games?
+Exploring Respect & Relationships Online, we hosted a webinar, Preparing for Safer Internet Day.
+Watch it here.
+We regularly upload webinar recordings and video tours of new features and updates.
+Subscribe to our YouTube channel to be sure you never miss an update.

 We're running a Games Design Competition to help raise awareness of Safer Internet Day.
-The competition launches on 31st January and will see teams of six children work together to design and build computer games that educate players on the theme of online safety.
-We can't say much more at the moment, but things are shaping up to make this a bumper competition.
-Keep an eye on our Twitter and Facebook pages and subscribe to our weekly Purple Mash newsletter for more information coming soon.
+The competition runs from 31st January to 1st April and sees teams of six children work together to design and build computer games that educate players on the theme of online safety.
+There are bumper prizes to be won including Amazon Fire tablets for schools and more.

 If you're a Purple Mash subscriber, we would recommend allowing your class to create their avatar on their account.
 To create your avatar, simply click on the image next to your name and start creating!
 Give your class up to 20 minutes to get creative and see what they can come up with.
 After each pupil has created their avatar, hold a discussion about why they have chosen their avatar to look how they have.
 This can be a way of introducing your identity online in a safe environment.